-The price for heat energy over the course of any given calendar year is calculated on a preliminary basis and only at the end of the year is the ultimate price determined on the basis of the amount of heat actually delivered.
+The price for heat energy over the course of any given calendar year is either calculated on a preliminary basis and at the end of the year is the ultimate price determined on the basis of the amount of heat actually delivered.
+Or the price for heat energy can be set up at the beginning of the year and at the end of year the price has to be verified whether it is within the pricing legislation.

-Pursuant to Section 19a of the Czech Energy Act, the ERO may, upon the request of a specific heat supplier, decide to stipulate pricing conditions which diverge from the general conditions set out in the ERO price decision, provided that the supplier can show that the imposed price regulation framework makes it impossible for it to at least cover its eligible costs in the long run.
+Pursuant to Section 19a of the Czech Energy Act, the ERO may, upon the request of a specific heat supplier, decide to stipulate pricing conditions which diverge from the general conditions set out in the ERO price decision, provided that the supplier can show that the imposed price regulation framework makes it impossible for it to cover at least its eligible costs in the long run.